 Search for "Nice White Parents" on

 A "public schools first" approach is a commitment to neighborhood schools through advocating for fully funding public schools.
+Learning together about the threats facing education through privatization efforts, we can protect this common good as a matter of social justice.

 Public schools are chronically underfunded and cannot accomplish its mission to serve all children effectively without proper funds.